wangguan0402/test/README.md

 We will check your pa5_SecretString/pagerank and pa5_SecretString/hits directory for your command-line tool.
 We will run it on graphs that may be different from the Wikipedia test graphs, and with different parameter settings.
-Make sure to keep the code compileable and executable without any problems.
-We may deduct some amount from your grade if you do not follow the above format guidelines.
+Make sure to keep the code compileable(C/C++, Java) and executable without any problems.
+We will deduct some amount from your grade if you do not follow the above format guidelines.

-You cannot claim your score if we cannot even compile the code by typing make.
+When using C/C++, or Java: You cannot claim your score if we cannot even compile the code by typing make.
+When using Python: You cannot claim your score if we cannot execute the script by running `./eecs485pa5h <h value> (-k <numiterations> | -converge <maxchange>) “queries” <input-net-file> <input-inverted-index-file> <output-file>` or `./eecs485pa5p <dvalue> (-k <numiterations> | -converge <maxchange>) inputnetfile outputfile`.

 There is no extra credit available for this assignment.